 Timothy Wiltsey (or rather his bones) was located not only surrounded by pieces of his clothing, a pillowcase, and a blanket but also near Michelle Lodzinski’s former workplace.
 The truth is that the changes in her account of the incident, combined with her strange behavior, had already made her the lead suspect, so this new element just reiterated the speculations.
-After all, even though she was emotional about losing her son at first, her demeanor took a drastic turn within days, and she told investigators that he had been kidnaped from the fair by two or three people.
+After all, even though she was emotional about losing her son at first, her demeanor took a drastic turn within days, and she told investigators that he had been kidnapped from the fair by two or three people.

 In early June 1991, Michelle had claimed a couple of men intimidated her into silence with a knife after snatching Timothy, yet she recanted the entire tale the same evening.
 Upon being interviewed the following day, she insisted she had actually left her son with a woman she sort of knew and two men before going to buy soda, who ended up abducting him.
-She did make modifications to this narrative as well as time passed, but its fundamental essence remained the same, even if no evidence has ever come to light in its support.
+She did make modifications to this narrative too as time passed, but its fundamental essence remained the same, even if no evidence has ever come to light in its support.

 The fact that Michelle faked her own kidnapping in 1994 in a supposed attempt to drive suspicion away from her and later stole a laptop from a former employer didn’t help her situation either.
 Despite this, since there was no physical evidence tying her to Timothy’s death, she wasn’t charged with the crime until a renewed investigation gave way to further conjecture.
-Records prove she was never abusive, but some argued that the then early-20-year-old considered her son “a burden” because of the way he affected her life, driving her to kill him.
+Records actually prove she was never abusive, but some argued that the then early-20-year-old considered her son “a burden” because of the way he affected her life, driving her to kill him.
 A witness also revealed that the blanket near Timothy’s body was from his mother’s home.

 Therefore, more than two decades later, on August 6, 2014, Michelle was arrested in Florida for Timothy’s first-degree murder.
 Her 2016 trial eventually resulted in a guilty verdict and a sentence of 30 years in prison without the possibility of parole.
 However, following a years-long battle on the grounds of insufficient evidence, including circumstantial, her appeal was heard by the New Jersey Supreme Court in 2021, which vacated her conviction.
 Hence, unfortunately, to this day, no one really knows how 5-year-old Timothy Wiltsey died or who killed him.